anilkumbalam/tenet-content/articles/sun-earths-power-supply.md

-**The Sun: Earth's External Power Supply**

-**How Solar Energy Sustains Life**

-**Executive Summary**
+## Executive Summary

 Earth is not a closed system.
 It does not run on its own internal energy.
 It is continuously powered by radiation from the Sun.

 Nearly everything that moves, grows, flows or lives on Earth ultimately depends on this incoming solar energy.
 Sunlight creates temperature differences that move air and oceans, powers the water cycle, drives photosynthesis in plants and sustains the biological systems that form the foundation of life.

-Life continues to exist because *[Earth constantly receives energy from the Sun and radiates energy out into very cold space]{.underline}*.
+Life continues to exist because **Earth constantly receives energy from the Sun and radiates energy out into very cold space**.
 Energy flows through the planet.
 That flow prevents Earth from settling into a uniform, motionless state.

 Earth reaches a steady state not because energy stops flowing, but because incoming and outgoing energy balance on average.
 Energy is continuously passing through the system.